 Emotionally Focused Therapy (EFT) has proven to be effective at mending marriages and relationships.
-Dr. Johnson condenses twenty years of experience and wisdom into her book Hold Me Tight.
+Dr. Sue Johnson, the developer of Emotionally Focused Couples Therapy, condenses twenty years of experience and wisdom into her book Hold Me Tight.
 I’ve been curious to learn more about this method of therapy, and finally picked up the book for myself.
 As a non-therapist, here are some helpful strategies that I learned from this book to stop the cycle of blame and resentment in a relationship and rebuild that trust and security.

 Emotionally Focused Couples Therapy

 Dr. Johnson shows what emotionally focused couples therapy can look and feel like through examples from seven couples.
 I found the conversations of each couple the most fascinating.
 We see the gradual process of couples learning to dig deeper, to not concern themselves with the argument on the surface but rather the emotions that are hidden beneath.
 Here are a few steps that I took away to start forming a deeper connection in romantic relationships.

 Check In with Yourself, and Choose Each Other